SCDH/ag3d-agishape-metadata-extraktor/README.md

-# Extract metadata workflow
+# Extract Agisoft Metashape metadata PDF workflow

-Extract data following a certain model from PDFs and create CSV from it.
+Extract data from Agisoft Metashape PDF reports and create CSV from it.

 There are two workflows available: